Become a Foster

 This is your third and final step to becoming a foster parent with the Wisconsin Humane Society!

 The web address for our volunteer application is provided at the end of the online orientation above.
-Simply type the URL it into your web browser for access.
+Simply click on the hyperlinked box in the video for access.

 We can't thank you enough for your interest in fostering!
 The time you'll spend caring for animals in need is truly invaluable and expands our lifesaving capacity.
 Once you're onboard as a foster, you'll also be invited to join a private group on Facebook so you can network with other foster parents, ask questions, trade tips, share updates, or simply boast about how great your current foster animal is doing!
 Though you'll be volunteering independently at home, you'll quickly realize you're part of a tight knit and wise community of foster parents right here in your area.